Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-Avian influenza viruses are common infections in wild birds, primarily waterfowl.
+Avian influenza viruses are common in wild birds, primarily waterfowl.
 Many strains of avian influenza viruses occur naturally in wild birds around the world, particularly:

 - ducks